Simon Weston(1961–)

 Simon Weston, CBE

-The Caerphilly council-estate boy who joined the Welsh Guards at sixteen, was on the *Sir Galahad* at Bluff Cove on 8 June 1982 when the Argentine Skyhawks bombed it, survived burns over forty-six per cent of his body, lived through seventy reconstructive operations, and built the next four decades into the public face of British veterans' welfare.
+The Caerphilly council-estate boy who joined the Welsh Guards at sixteen, survived the Sir Galahad bombing at Bluff Cove in 1982, and built four decades as the public face of British veterans' welfare.

 Achievements